Returning to law after a career break

 Prove you can practise

-You must prove that you’re competent to practise by meeting the competencies set out in the competence statement.
-It’s made up of three parts:
+You must prove that you’re competent to practise by meeting the competencies set out in the statement of solicitor competence.

-You no longer need to count continuing professional development hours.
+You no longer need to count continuing professional development (CPD) hours.

 Resources

-The Reignite Academy provides opportunities for lawyers to return to work after a career break, through tailored returnship programmes and direct recruitment.
+Reignite Academy – opportunities for lawyers to return to work after a career break, through tailored returnship programmes and direct recruitment.

-SRA guidance: when do I need a practising certificate?
+When do I need a practising certificate? – guidance from the Solicitors Regulation Authority.

 Career development events